Wednesday, November 19, 2008

 Our first Sunday began with an even longer ride on the bus.
 Time passed playing cribbage.
 I’d taken the motion sickness medication provided me and was able to sit in the back of the bus to play on the stack of boxes covered with a bus blanket.
 Later on another game took over the ‘table’.
 I played Crazy 8’s and Frustration.
 Not having the rules for Frustration we made up the sets as we went along.

 Our lunch stop at a gas station yielded fish and a pile of mashed carrots.
 I ate outside in the afternoon sunshine.
-Returning to the bus, I sat up front again and practiced music.
-I borrowed the guitar and practiced the few songs I could remember.
+Returning to the bus, I sat up front again and practiced music

 The long ride ended in Nevers, France at the convent where St. Bernadette lived.
 We celebrated Mass in the convent chapel with St. Bernadette looking on.
 She looks like Snow White sleeping in the glass coffin at the side altar.
 Dinner included a fabulous squash soup, sausage in cucumber.
 I would have preferred something other than cheese and fruit for dessert, but we are pilgrims, not tourists.
 I played milk and golf (cards) after dinner.
 I missed seeing the room where she died, but managed to say Evening Prayer in the chapel before they closed it for the evening.